Syllabus & Course Policies

 Lectures & Videos

-There are three 50-minute live lectures per week.
+There are four 80-minute synchronous online lectures per week.
 In addition, there is a video playlist for each lecture.
-Please watch the video playlist before attending live lecture or section.
+Please watch the video playlist before attending synchronous lecture or section.
 The videos cover all required content for the course.
-Live lecture will not cover all course material and will focus on examples (so watch the videos).
+Synchronous lecture will be conducted as a problem-solving and question/answer session based on the videos.
+Synchronous lecture will not cover all course material, so watch the videos.

 Section